Configure Profiling Session

 2. Choosing profiling type

 Choose a profiling type in Profiling Type under Choose how you want to profile it.

-Defines how dotTrace will collect profiling data.
-The following table will help you to choose a suitable profiling type.
+The profiling type defines the way of how dotTrace collects profiling data and as a result – the amount and the type of the collected data.
+The following table will help you choose the best suitable profiling type.
 For more details, refer to Basic Concepts.

 |Sampling||Accurate time measurement, number of calls is not measured.|